appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2020-05-14-working-with-processflow-selfloop.md

    defined by the user or until data availability.
   (c)Data availability is the first condition for execution of the self-loop, irrespective of the options choosen  for execution.**

+NOTES: For `Until data available` - Extra iteration will be displayed

 ### Business Scenarios for Self loop Usabilty